Prayagraj Chheoki Junction railway station

-Prayagraj Chheoki Junction railway station, formerly Allahabad Chheoki railway station (station code: PCOI), is one of the major railways stations (besides Prayagraj Junction railway station) located in Prayagraj district.
+Prayagraj Chheoki Junction railway station, formerly and colloquially knows as Allahabad Chheoki railway station (station code: PCOI), is one of the major railways stations (besides Prayagraj Junction railway station) located in Prayagraj district.
 Chheoki is at a distance of 10 km from Prayagraj Junction on the Howrah–Delhi main line.
 Trains that bypass Prayagraj Junction and which come from Jabalpur and go towards Mughalsarai usually stop at Chheoki.
 To reduce the load on the main junction, trains were shifted to Chheoki.
 Chheoki has three platforms that are high-level platforms and one UTS.

 History

 The station was constructed to decongest Prayagraj Junction and provide a separate route for trains to southern India and Jabalpur which originate from eastern India and Mughalsarai.
 A delay of more than 30 minutes for an engine change at Prayagraj is thus avoided.
 This allows trains on the New Delhi–Howrah route to run punctually since scarce platform space at Prayagraj Junction is freed up.